War amputees reach South Pole with Britain's Prince Harry

-LONDON Prince Harry, grandson of Britain's Queen Elizabeth, reached the South Pole on Friday after a two-week trek across Antarctica with wounded soldiers to raise funds for military charities, organizers said.
+LONDON Prince Harry, grandson of Britain's Queen Elizabeth, reached the South Pole on Friday after a two-week trek across Antarctica with wounded soldiers to raise funds for military charities, organisers said.

 Harry, 29, and three teams including 12 wounded service personnel, with amputees from Britain, the United States, Canada and Australia, reached their goal at 1325 GMT, the South Pole Allied Challenge announced on its Twitter website.